MyUNiDAYS/Segmenkt-template-old/README.md

 ```
 Add the xcframework file to your xcode project, OR you can grab it from this repo in Examples/ios/frameworks/

+### JS

+At the moment there is a JS target but it is currently filled with TODO's so it's not recommended to be used yet.

 #### Important

 In order for ios to work you will also need to include the segment framework to your ios project.